A Simple Guide to Benefit Overpayments

 Claims from councils for overpayment of benefits from landlords

 Councils must pay and recover benefits in according with Housing Benefits Regulations.
-The RLA's Landlord Advice Team hear from many landlords who have been billed by the council for overpaid benefits.
+The RLA's Advisors hear from many landlords who have been billed by the council for overpaid benefits.
 The regulations state that the benefits should be recovered from the person who misrepresented the facts of the claim, or failed to disclose information to the council.
 It is invariably the tenant who made the claim and not the necessarily the landlord.

 This criteria applies in cases where the tenant has moved out without informing the landlord and the council have continued to pay benefits.
 Landlords are not expected to exercise telepathic powers in these cases, and fundamentally it remains the duty of the benefit claimant, i.e. the tenant, to report any change in circumstances or address to the council.
 There is no requirement for the landlord to make regular checks at the tenancy address to establish whether the tenant is still in situ.